SamsungInternet/examples/custom-tab-demo/README.md

 *Accompanying blog post: ["Custom tabs for Samsung Internet"](https://medium.com/samsung-internet-dev/custom-tabs-for-samsung-internet-8563e4754b22)*

-An Android app that demonstrates launching a custom tab that should use the Samsung Internet browser if it is available and the default browser.
+A simple Android app that demonstrates launching a custom tab.
+If a browser is installed with custom tab support (e.g. Samsung Internet v4+ or Chrome), it should open with that.
+If no custom tab support is available, the link should fall back to opening in the default browser app as normal.

-On non-Samsung devices it should use Chrome or whatever it picks up as a valid handler for the Intent.

 ![Screenshot](docs/screenshot.png?raw=true "Screenshot")